AlexanderPico/retrondb-notebooks/README.md

 # Introdution
-This repo contains python notebooks for interacting with the retronDB hosted on MongoDB Atlas
+This repo contains python notebooks for interacting with the retronDB hosted on MongoDB Atlas.

 # Installation